HorizonRobotics/alf/alf/utils/README.md

 ORT_ONNX_BACKEND_EXCLUDE_PROVIDERS=TensorrtExecutionProvider
 ```

+### `rsample()`
+TensorRT will report "ERROR: Network must have at least one output" when there is any `rsample()` in the eager mode code.
+Fortunately, for inference we can usually use the distribution's mode
+instead to avoid this issue.

 ## Common issues
 There is some known side effect on CUDA/GPU when importing ``tensorrt_utils.py``.
 It is crucial to make sure
 that this module is never imported during training, but only imported for inference when necessary.